Distributed Quantum Gaussian Processes for Multi-Agent Systems: Proposed Methodology

 \subsubsection{Quantum Encoding Circuits}

-We primarily employ two types of quantum encoding circuits.
-The first is the Chebyshev parameterized quantum circuit \cite{kreplin2024reduction, williams2023quantum} which consists of $R_Y, R_X$, and conditional-$R_Z$ quantum rotational gates.
-The conditional quantum gates play a crucial role by inducing entanglement among the qubits, which is an essential property for representing complex quantum systems.
-The second is the Hubregtsen encoding circuit~\cite{hubregtsen2022training}, which contains the Hadamard gate $H$, rotation gates $R_Z$, $R_Y$, and conditional-$R_Z$ as shown in Fig.~\ref{fig:approach}.
-The Hadamard gate introduces superposition among qubits.
+We primarily employ the Hubregtsen encoding circuit~\cite{hubregtsen2022training}, which contains the Hadamard gate $H$, rotation gates $R_Z$, $R_Y$, and conditional-$R_Z$ as shown in Fig.~\ref{fig:approach}.
+The conditional quantum gates play a crucial role by inducing entanglement among the qubits, whereas the Hadamard gate introduces superposition.
+These are essential properties for representing complex quantum systems.
 The overall configuration of these circuits depends on the number of qubits $q$, the number of layers $\iota$, and the dimensionality $D$ of the input space.
 Accordingly, the encoding circuits have $P$ parameters $\{\theta_1, \theta_2, \ldots, \theta_P \} \in [0, \pi]^P$.